“It is essential to develop AI tools dedicated to construction professionals.”

 You are a specialist in Lean Construction².
 How does this fit in with the use of AI?

 Lean Construction aims to maximize value and minimize waste.
 By coupling it with AI, which automates the analysis, planning and technical operation, you naturally improve performance.
-For example, you might specify that for a particular week, in a given area, you have a need for three cranes and specific resources and energy requirements on your building site.
+For example, you might specify that for a particular week, in a given area, you have a specific need for cranes and further resources as well as energy requirements on your building site.
 With this data, AI can provide a precise and optimized analysis of resource management, either global or specific (a given location or resource over a given period).
 This saves a lot of time and improves decision-making.
 The other goal of Lean Construction is to provide transparency and a more detailed understanding of the project.
 In this area, AI can use data to improve understanding by providing a more comprehensive vision, and even pave the way for alternative designs.

 Sustainable construction terms / LEAN CONSTRUCTION²Inspired by Lean Management, Lean Construction is a project management approach designed to maximize value and minimize waste in construction.
 It focuses on process optimization, elimination of unnecessary tasks and continuous improvement.
 It limits the use of resources (materials, energy, time), reduces waste, minimizes the environmental impact of building sites, and improves collaboration between stakeholders.
 By encouraging transparency, communication and collaborative problem-solving, Lean Construction helps to make projects more efficient, more profitable and more environmentally friendly.